Table of Contents

 Edexcel and Cambridge in terms of Difficulty

 While both exams are considered to be at the same level of difficulty, opinions differ from each student regarding the difficulty of the examination.
-For instance, Cambridge has a reputation of its English exam being easier than the Edexcel exam.
+For instance, the Cambridge board syllabus has a reputation of its English exam being easier than the Edexcel exam.

 While, on the other hand, Cambridge’s mathematics exam is tougher than Edexcel’s examination.
 Generally, students consider that Cambridge is tougher than Edexcel since they have an international standard to maintain while Edexcel is more concentrated and focused on the UK meaning they structure their exams and set the difficulty in a way which is compliant to the UK system.
 Consequently, Cambridge is an individual entity who has the liberty to set their own examination paper as long as it is approved by the QCA.